Free-ranging dog: Pakistan

-In Sri Lanka, there is a No-Kill Policy for street dogs, hence neutering and vaccinating are encouraged.
-Despite the proposal for an updated Animal Welfare Act, they are subjected to cruelty in various forms.

 Europe

 Bulgaria

 There is a number of street dogs in Sofia, the capital of Bulgaria.
 The number of street dogs in Bulgaria has been reduced in recent years.
 While in 2007 there were 11,124 street dogs in Sofia, the number dropped to 3,589 in 2018.

 Greece

 There are stray dogs in Greece.
 In 2017, a British woman who was a tourist was mauled to death by a pack of stray dogs.